carsonep/carsonep/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=arunsridher)

-My name is Arunsridher and I"m a Software Engineer who is passionate about building tech, teaching and learning new technologies
+My name is Carson and I"m a Software Engineer who is passionate about building tech, teaching and learning new technologies

 ### 🛠 &nbsp;Tech Stack